The latest numbers on COVID-19 in Canada for Sunday, Jan. 17, 2021

-_ Newfoundland and Labrador: 395 confirmed cases (eight active, 383 resolved, four deaths).
+_ Newfoundland and Labrador: 396 confirmed cases (nine active, 383 resolved, four deaths).

-There were zero new cases Saturday from 143 completed tests, for a positivity rate of 0.0 per cent.
-The rate of active cases is 1.53 per 100,000 people.
-Over the past seven days, there have been a total of three new cases.
+There was one new case Sunday from 204 completed tests, for a positivity rate of 0.49 per cent.
+The rate of active cases is 1.73 per 100,000 people.
+Over the past seven days, there has been three new case.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.